 Step 3: Identify the Problem Statement

-Now that you’re armed with details on the problem, create a cohesive problem statement that addresses: what problem are we trying to solve?
-What factors and/or people are involved?
+Now that you’re armed with details on the problem, create a cohesive problem statement that addresses what problem are we trying to solve and what factors and/or people are involved.

 You may find that some team members want to skip forward to solutioning, but it’s important to take the time to identify the problem and clarify it for everyone involved.

 Don’t be afraid to ask directly what the problem is.
 You may get a different answer from different individuals.
 Employ active listening to ensure you take the problem statement down correctly.